Foxxy-HCMUS/gaming-store-web-app/README.md

 # gaming-store-web-app
-This is the final project for the Introduction to Software Engineering course
+This is the final project for the Introduction to Software Engineering course.